Rangers pound 6 homers, 12 extra-base hits, rout Twins 18-4

 TRAINER’S ROOM

-Twins: Eddie Rosario (right quadriceps) is “just progressing, getting treatment, he’s not ready to get on the field,” manager Paul Molitor said.
+Twins: Eddie Rosario (right quadriceps) is “just progressing, getting treatment, he’s not ready to get on the field,” Molitor said.

 UP NEXT